 2. Install the knuckle to the upper and lower ball joints and secure with the two cap screws.
-Tighten to specifications.
+Tighten to 35 ft-lb.

 3. Install the tie rod end and secure with the nut.
-Tighten to specifications; then install a new cotter pin and spread the pin.
+Tighten to 30 ft-lb; then install a new cotter pin and spread the pin.